Supporting our Long Term Care Resident Teams

 We have been awarded the Health Employers Association of BC (HEABC) 2019 Workplace Health Innovation Gold Apple Award for our innovative knowledge-to-action research and current implementation of our recommendations.

 Research team members in attendance: Dr. Joseph Puyat, Annes Song, Anne Leclerc and Kit Chan, then Betsy Gibbons (HEABC Board Chair) and Michael McMillan (HEABC President; CEO).
 Team members missing at presentation: Karen Pott, Chris Bernard and Dr. Paddy Rodney.
+Watch the BC Health Care Awards Video.

 The PHC Foundress Mission Team Award for 2017 is awarded at the AGM to the PHC Residential Care Interdisciplinary Research Challenge Team.
+Watch the Foundress Team Mission Award Video.

 In the photo - from left to right: Diane Doyle (PHC CEO), team members Kit Chan, Karen Pott, Annes Song, Anne Leclerc, Chris Bernard, Geoff Plant (PHC Board Chair) & Paddy Rodney, mentor.